Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 ![Textbox R-Squared](images/textboxrsquared.png)

-## Unfixed Bugs
-* Please mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.
-* Did you recognise gaps in your knowledge, and how did you address them?
-* If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

 ## Development Roadmap
 * We had issues with converting year to date/time data type, we decided to keep it as a 64 bit integer, this caused no problems.
 * In previous projects we had issues with images not showing when put into a folder, this has been fixed during this project demonstrating growth.